ibm-cloud-docs/cis/getting-started.md

 You can start using IBM Cloud Internet Services (CIS) for your internet traffic with just a few steps.

  * Open the IBM CIS application from your IBM Cloud dashboard.
  * Add the domain you want to manage.
-IBM CIS scans the existing DNS records.
- * Optionally review and verify your domain records.
  * Configure your DNS information with the name servers we've provided.
  * Continue getting started with IBM CIS, by following a tutorial or by setting up other features.